wombleton/gitlaw-nz/acts/C/Costs in Criminal Cases Act 1967.md

     Compare: 1957 No 87 [s 72(1), (4), (6)][24]; 1961 No 43 [s 402(1), (4)][25]

+    Section 4(3): amended, on 1 July 2013, by [section 413][26] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 4(5): inserted, on 18 October 2002, by [section 20][26] of the Crown Organisations (Criminal Liability) Act 2002 (2002 No 37).
+    Section 4(5): inserted, on 18 October 2002, by [section 20][27] of the Crown Organisations (Criminal Liability) Act 2002 (2002 No 37).

-    Section 4(5): amended, on 1 October 2009, by [section 162(2)][27] of the Resource Management (Simplifying and Streamlining) Amendment Act 2009 (2009 No 31).
+    Section 4(5): amended, on 1 October 2009, by [section 162(2)][28] of the Resource Management (Simplifying and Streamlining) Amendment Act 2009 (2009 No 31).

-    Section 4(5): amended, on 31 March 2005, by [section 414][28] of the Building Act 2004 (2004 No 72).
+    Section 4(5): amended, on 31 March 2005, by [section 414][29] of the Building Act 2004 (2004 No 72).

 ##### 5 Costs of successful defendant

-*   (1) Where any defendant is acquitted of an offence or where the information charging him with an offence is dismissed or withdrawn, whether upon the merits or otherwise, or where he is discharged under [section 184F][29] of the Summary Proceedings Act 1957 the court may, subject to any regulations made under this Act, order that he be paid such sum as it thinks just and reasonable towards the costs of his defence.
+*   (1) Where any defendant is acquitted of an offence or where the charge is dismissed or withdrawn, whether upon the merits or otherwise, the court may, subject to any regulations made under this Act, order that he be paid such sum as it thinks just and reasonable towards the costs of his defence.

     (2) Without limiting or affecting the court's discretion under subsection (1), it is hereby declared that the court, in deciding whether to grant costs and the amount of any costs granted, shall have regard to all relevant circumstances and in particular (where appropriate) to---